 The only other option is window replacement.
 When you choose to replace your windows, you should work with a company that customizes the windows, including style, size, and color.
 Here at Window Nation, we offer several vinyl windows colors for you to choose from to suit your specific taste and the style of your home.
 Explore all the vinyl replacement window options available at Window Nation.

 How to Paint Vinyl Window Frames

 After you have completed all the prep work, apply a primer that is formulated to work with vinyl.
-Primers prepare the vinyl for paint - increasing the odds that your paint will stick to the windows - but they may soften the vinyl, which can decrease the material integrity.
+Primers can soften the vinyl, which can decrease material integrity, so one that is formulated for vinyl is critical.
+Using a primer is essential because the primers prepare the vinyl for paint, increasing the odds that your paint will stick to the windows.

 Let the primer dry thoroughly.
 We recommend exceeding the amount of time directed on the packaging.
 Once dry, apply a thin coat of paint using a foam paintbrush.

 Ideally, you want to apply several thin coats of paint and allow lengthy drying time between applications.
 As with the primer, you should choose a paint formula that is appropriate for vinyl which will is noted on the label.